oge-dev/InstagramClone/ReadMe.md

 ## License

-This project is licensed under the MIT License.
+This project is not licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file to better suit your project and include any additional information you find relevant.